kubernetes/minikube/site/content/en/docs/Reference/Drivers/docker.md

 ## Limitations

 As an experimental driver, not all commands are supported on all platforms.
 Notably: `mount,` `service`, `tunnel`, and others.
+Most of these limitations will be addressed by minikube v1.8 (March 2020)

 ## Issues